feleio/trust-dapp/README.md

   2. If only 1 player decided not to trust, then the player will get full amount of fund.
 Other players and the owner get nothing
   3. Otherwise, owner will get full amount of fund and all players will get nothing.

-# TODO: Players can cheat in this game
+# TODO
-1. As decision made by players stored in the block-chain is not encrypted.
+1. Players can cheat in this game.
+As decision made by players stored in the block-chain is not encrypted.
 Players is able to see decisions of previous players before making decision.
 2. The game should be able automatically reset after everyone is withdraw the ether.
 Reset from owner is no needed.